Porsil/maths-hangman/README.md

 ## Testing
 The game was built one feature at a time, with each feature being successfully tested without bugs before moving onto the next to slowly add the complexity to the game.

+The game was tested by family and friends who noted that when playing medium or hard difficulty, they would be given very easy questions, e.g. 3 + 1.
+To help reduce this the start range of the get_numbers functions were altered to larger numbers.

 ### Bugs
 - When adding validation to the input for game type the game crashed if an invalid option was entered more than once.
 This was fixed by adding a while True loop to the try/except statement.
 - The scores were given twice on the final question.
 This was fixed by adding an if statement to the game_play function to not display the score on the final question.